 }

-If the first function that we create is myCustomSource() the validation with omopgenerics::newCdmSource() will fail as inside the methods are checked to be defined and work properly.
+If the first function that we create is myCustomSource(), validation with omopgenerics::newCdmSource() will fail because the required methods are checked to confirm that they are defined and work properly.

 Methods